Balance Druid Compendium

 Convoke comes back off cooldown.

-In a raid scenario where you pull a boss with both charges up, you want to use your 1st charge on pull, and your 2nd charge together with your 2nd or 3rd set of Force of Nature treants, and save your 3rd charge for
+In a raid scenario where you pull a boss with both charges up, you want to use your 1st charge on pull, and your 2nd charge when you gain Dryad's Favor during your

 In an M+ scenario, if you're talented into Incarnation: Chosen of Elune instead of